-Even though the name suggests otherwise, the bartenders here take their booze very seriously.
-This establishment was an early adopter of the craft cocktail trend that has swept New York ever since.
-As you walk through the impressive oak entrance hall you are greeted by a beautifully somber atmosphere complete with plush seating and chandeliers.
-The cocktails are always some of the best in town and many of them have set national standards in mixology.
+Even though the name suggests otherwise, the bartenders here take their alcoholic beverages very seriously.
+This establishment was an early adopter of the craft cocktail trend that has since swept New York.
+As you walk through the impressive oak entrance, you are greeted by a wonderfully somber atmosphere complete with plush seats and chandeliers.
+The cocktails are always among the best in the city and many have set national standards in mixology.
 It can be found in the East Village of New York City.

 11TH Street Bar (510 E 11th St, New York)

 Open Monday to Wednesday 2pm to 2am, Thursday and Friday 2pm to 4am, Friday and Saturday 12pm to 4am.

 Alphabet City is a distinct community in the Big Apple.
 It's a friendly area where almost everyone knows each other and everyone seems to get along.
 The 11th Street bar is best visited after a walk around this area.
 It's a dimly lit tavern that has live music most nights.
 The music is varied and ranges from jazz to folk, to the most diverse genres.